Home | About USIG | What's New | Events

 G. Control of Organization

 In general, no restriction exists on the control of not-for-profit organizations by other organizations or persons.
-Iit is possible that a Hungarian NGO may be controlled by a for-profit entity (which will lead to additional IRS scrutiny) or by an American grantor charity (which requires that the charity specifically so provide in the affidavit).
+It is possible that a Hungarian NPO may be controlled by a for-profit entity or by an American grantor charity (which requires that the charity specifically so provide in the affidavit).

 V. Tax Laws